Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Results and Discussions

 \subsubsection{Significance of partial observability challenge}

-As shown in Table~\ref{tab:tasks_summary}, \emph{POSIG} outperforms \emph{SIG ML} across all algorithms and tasks, with gains particularly pronounced for value-based methods.
-In the 8-agent setting, value-based algorithms improve by 44\%–148\%, and in the 16-agent setting, they recover from near-zero or negative returns to above 0.47.
-Actor-critic methods, by contrast, show only modest improvements.
+As shown in Table~\ref{tab:tasks_summary}, \emph{POSIG} outperforms or matches \emph{SIG ML} across all algorithms and tasks, with gains particularly pronounced for value-based methods.
+In the 8-agent setting, value-based algorithms improve by 24\%--31\%, and in the 16-agent setting, they recover from near-zero returns (0.04--0.20) to 0.47--0.57. actor-critic methods, by contrast, exhibit smaller but still noticeable improvements.

-Although agents in \emph{POSIG} operates under partial observability, this does not appear to be a limiting factor.
-We attribute the performance gains to the reduced state dimension: the global state in \emph{SIG ML} scales quadratically with the number of agents due to pairwise interference terms, whereas the local observations in \emph{POSIG} remain fixed.
-We hypothesize that much of the high-dimensional global state is redundant and that compact local observations better capture topology-relevant information.
-However, since \emph{POSIG} still underperforms \emph{SIG SL\_FF}, robustness and generalization challenges remain.

-To further assess the impact of partial observability, we compared fully connected (FC) and recurrent (Gated Recurrent Unit (GRU)) architectures and found little benefit from recurrence, further indicating that partial observability is not a major bottleneck in \emph{POSIG}.
-Accordingly, we use FC networks for all tasks and algorithms in our experiments.